-The scope of the compliance review was limited to reviewing the SIB's examinations, appointments, EEO program, PSC's, mandated training, compensation and pay, leave, and policy and processes.
-The primary objective of the review was to determine if the SIB's personnel practices, policies, and procedures complied with state civil service laws and Board regulations, Bargaining Unit Agreements, CalHR policies and guidelines, CalHR Delegation Agreements, and to recommend corrective action where deficiencies were identified.
+The scope of the compliance review was limited to reviewing the OAL's appointments, EEO program, mandated training, compensation and pay, leave, and policy and processes1.
+The primary objective of the review was to determine if the OAL's personnel practices, policies, and procedures complied with state civil service laws and Board regulations, Bargaining Unit Agreements, CalHR policies and guidelines, CalHR Delegation Agreements, and to recommend corrective action where deficiencies were identified.

-The SIB did not administer any examinations during the compliance review period.
-Additionally, the SIB did not conduct any permanent withhold actions during the compliance review period.
+The OAL did not conduct any examinations or permanent withhold actions during the compliance review period.